top of page

 SAINT JOHN AREA RESIDENTS:

-The Urgent Care Centre offers care to patients of all ages who have unexpected non-life-threatening illnesses or injuries requiring urgent, same-day medical attention and treatment.
-It is an alternative to Horizon’s Saint John Regional Hospital Emergency Department.
+An alternative to the Emergency Department, this Urgent Care Centre offers care to patients of all ages who have unexpected non-life-threatening illnesses or injuries requiring urgent, same-day medical attention and treatment.

-Like the Emergency Department, the Urgent Care Centre triages and treats patients according to a "worse-first" approach.
+The Urgent Care Centre triages and treats patients according to a "worse-first" approach and provides access to diagnostic testing such as X-rays and ultrasounds.

 bottom of page